 Sautéd Artichoke and Potatoes

 Carciofi e Patate in Tegame (sautéd Artichokes and Potatoes).
 It is considered a side dish, and it is healthy and delicious.
-It is a popular traditional as many Roman Artichokes dishes such as Carcioffi alla Romana.
+It is a popular tradition as many Roman Artichokes dishes such as Carcioffi alla Romana.
 Give it a try!

 This type of tomato is much sought after and appreciated for its flavor.
 As a result, it is used in the red ripening stage to prepare sauces, particularly fish-based, in salads if harvested halfway through maturity and to obtain dried tomatoes.
 However, due to its watery consistency, it is not suitable for preserves.